Fall Guys Competitive – Fall Guys Fridays and First Esports Team Formed

 - 16-20th Place – $1,500

-The First Fall Guys Esports Team Forms – Panda Global
+The First Fall Guys Competitive Team Forms – Panda Global

 All the players on the team are already involved with Panda Global in one form or another.
 They’ve also been streaming Fall Guys for a little while, so this announcement hasn’t come out of nowhere.
 The team captain is a Smash Bros commentator who has claimed to be the 6th best player in the World.
 Who the other five are is a mystery.
 Another Smash player Marss is also on the team.